bkbnio/kompendium/README.md

 In general, Kompendium tries to limit the number of annotations that developers need to use in order to get an app integrated.

-Currently, there is only a single Kompendium annotation
+Currently, the annotations used by Kompendium are as follows

 - `KompendiumField`
+- `PathParam`
+- `QueryParam`
+- `HeaderParam`
+- `CookieParam`

-The intended purpose is to offer field level overrides such as naming conventions (ie snake instead of camel).
+The intended purpose of `KompendiumField` is to offer field level overrides such as naming conventions (ie snake instead of camel).

+The 4 "param" annotations are to offer supplemental information in data classes that describe the set of parameters types that a notarized route needs to analyze.

 ## Examples